A Global warning....

 Who would be the "Leader of the Covenant" for the Jews ?

 Throughout History, since the dissolution of the Sanhedrin, attempts have been made to restore it.
-However, the most recent attempt (2004) shows the most promise.
-As the support is more universal, and overt objections to its existence seem minimal.
-It seems to have been crafted more carefully and more diplomatically than ever before.
-Its design lends itself to becoming the de facto head of the Jews in Israel and collectively should the current Politically recognized Jewish state of Israel be muted or dissolved.
+The most recent attempt (2004) showed the most promise up to this point in time.
+In the future look for a new Sanhedrin with a design that lends itself to becoming the de facto head of the Jews in Israel and collectively should the current Politically recognized Jewish state of Israel be muted or dissolved.

 It is also noteworthy that